 · In the bigger picture, consider the relationship between your business life and your personal life.
 Be realistic, keeping in mind what is most important to you.

-Don’t underestimate the toll that emotional stress takes on your physical health and your ability to concentrate on your work or enjoy time with your family.
+Don’t underestimate the toll that emotional stress takes on your physical health and your ability to concentrate on your work or enjoy moments with your family.
 Make sure you have time for the important things.”

 Helping individuals achieve balance between business and personal life is a prime objective of AccountsPLUS.
 Contact Jim on 086 2323525 or email him at jim(at)accountsplus(dot)ie.